kirandhamodharan/simplereactapp/README.md

-A simple template for creating React application with no dependency on any CRA
+A simple template for creating React application.
+Just clone this project and get started.

 ## Available Scripts